Benefits of

 3. Solar generates clean, renewable energy

-Solar power is a form of renewable energy that will never run out.
-So long as the sun is in the sky, there’s no risk of the planet running out of solar power.
-In fact, the sun generates enough energy in one hour to power the whole planet for a year.
+Solar power is a form of renewable energy that is inexhaustible.
+The sun generates enough energy in one hour to power the whole planet for a year.

 Better yet, solar panels don’t produce any emissions or pollutants while generating energy for your home.
 This helps improve air and water quality, leading to better public health outcomes.